kengibson1111/go-stdlib/README.md

 HTTP client and server functions.

 * simplehttpserver - this listens on 8080 and echos the URL without the leading forward slash.
+Straight from golang.org's wiki.